neon-bindings/neon/README.md

 For a more complete demonstration, try building a hello world with `neon new`, or check out the slightly bigger [word count demo](https://github.com/dherman/wc-demo).

+# Help Wanted

+I'm looking for collaborators!
+I've created a `#NeonNode` IRC channel on freenode.
+Come play :)

+# Known Limitations

+* I've only gotten this working on OS X.
+* Currently, downstream clients of a native Rust module have to have Rust installed on their system in order to build it.
+* There's no way to fallback on [precompiled](https://github.com/mapbox/node-pre-gyp) or [portable](http://insertafter.com/en/blog/native-node-module.html) implementations.

+I would love to work with people on fixing these limitations!

 # License

 MIT